As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Is That Ore or Mineral?
 Know the Difference

-If you have found something solid and want to understand is that or in front of you or not, here is a simple algorithm:
+If you have found something solid and want to understand if is that in front of you or not, here is a simple algorithm:

 1. TIP: Does the material look like a crystal?
 Does it have facets?
 Is it transparent?
 If yes, it’s a mineral in front of you.
 If it is well-formed and its facets are even – it’s a monocrystal.